BYU-Hydroinformatics/ggst/docs/source/wtf.rst

 .. image:: images-wtf/excel_example.png

-The following `Excel file illustrates how to examine and process each season of data from a GRACE-derived and imputed groundwater storage anomaly time series:
+The following Excel file illustrates how to examine and process each season of data from a GRACE-derived and imputed groundwater storage anomaly time series:
-:download:`base_file.csv </wtf_files/base_file.csv>`
+:download:`ghana_recharge.xlsx </wtf_files/ghana_recharge.xlsx>`